 3.2.
 The license for Mobile Financial Services applies only to MVAS companies that provide technical services to Financial Institutes licensed under various categories of Nepal Rastra Bank (NRB).
 Payment Service Providers (PSPs) and Payment Service Operators (PSOs) will need to be licensed to operate under NRB rules and regulations.
 NTA does not regulate PSPs and PSOs.

 3.3.
 Telecom Operators with a valid mobile license do not need to apply for MFS license from NTA.
 They are required by Nepal Rastra Bank to create a subsidiary that handles the MFS activities and apply for a Payment Service Provider license.

 5. General Guidelines for Telecom Operators regarding Mobile Financial Services

 5.2.
-All Telecom Operators involved in Mobile Financial Services shall ensure that their hardware and software are up-to-date for safeguarding confidentiality of end user authentication and technical transaction related data during transmission or storage in any forms within the Telecom Operator’s network.
+All Telecom Operators involved in Mobile Financial Services shall ensure that their hardware and software are up-to-date for safeguarding the confidentiality of end-user authentication and technical transaction-related data during transmission or storage in any forms within the Telecom Operator’s network.